kyma-project/api-gateway/docs/user/apirule-migration/01-85-apirule-migration-faq.md

 ## Why doesn't my APIRule contain a Gateway?

 If your APIRule doesn't contain the Gateway when displayed using kubectl, this means that your APIRule is in version `v1beta1` and uses an unsupported Gateway format.
-The APIRule `v2` supports only the Gateway format `namespace/gateway-name` and other legacy formats.
+The APIRule `v2` supports only the Gateway format `namespace/gateway-name`.
 When you try to display the APIRule `v1beta1` using kubectl, it's textual format is converted to version `v2`.
-Since the Gateway format you're using is not available in version `v2`, it is not included in the output.
+Since the Gateway format you're using is not available in neither  version `v2` nor `v1beta1`, it is not included in the output.

 ## Why doesn't Kyma dashboard display all my APIRules?